Expansions of Eve Online: Exodus

 Main features of Exodus were the introduction of alliances between corporations and the ability for said alliances to claim ownership of a lawless (0.0) solar systems via "player owned starbases.", which were also a major new feature in the patch.
-Deadspace complexes - areas in space guarded by hostile NPC's, with chance of getting special loot - were also introduced in Exodus.
+Deadspace complexes - areas in space guarded by hostile NPC's, with a chance of getting special loot - were also introduced in Exodus.